Original thinking doesn’t have to go against the flow . . .

 CREATING NEURAL PATHWAYS

 STOP.
-Please take a moment to share these lateral thinking lessons with friends, family and work colleagues.
+Please take a moment to share these lateral thinking lessons with friends, family and/or work colleagues.

 Be warned!
 Be prepared!

-We really begin to ramp up the pace in week two.
+We really begin to ramp up the pace now.
 It’s HUGELY important that you have these first seven “foundation” lessons firmly implanted inside your head.
 If you haven’t done so, do this now:

 - Discuss with others what you have learned here;